Lover, Come Back to Me: Dinah Washington

-Barbra Streisand version
+Barbra Streisand

-Arranged and conducted by George Williams, the song was released as Barbra Streisand's second single in November 1962 as a double single with "My Coloring Book".
+Arranged and conducted by George Williams, Barbra Streisand released her version of the song as her second single in November 1962—a double single with "My Coloring Book" on the flip side.
 Produced by Mike Berniker, and recorded before Streisand's first album sessions, the single was sent to radio.

 In 1963, Streisand re-recorded the song for her second album The Second Barbra Streisand Album, which appeared on the compilation The Essential Barbra Streisand.
 In her first television special, My Name is Barbra, she performed a bitterly jubilant version of the song.
 In 2000, she performed the song on her Timeless Tour, and a live recording was included on the live album Timeless: Live in Concert and the DVD.